booloff/Monarch-Flashcards/README.md

 •	simple interface

+•	Organize your sets by separating them into different folders

 •	Color-codes your decks according to how well you know them, and how long since you last studied them.

 •	Create decks with images